seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 **DERBY**
 Was ever any of thy father's house
 King but thyself, before this present time?
-Edward's great linage, by the mother's side,
+Edward's great lineage, by the mother's side,
 Five hundred years hath held the sceptre up:
 Judge then, conspirators, by this descent,
 Which is the true borne sovereign, this or that.